Glossary of reporting terms

 A students general academic program.
 (Undergraduate, Graduate, Professional or Special)

 A student continuing from the previous semester at the same institution at the same program level.

-A term describing a student's enrollment status at the beginning of a term relative to his/her status during the preceding term.
+A term describing a student’s enrollment status at the beginning of a term relative to their status during the preceding term.

 The number of official credits for which a student is enrolled as of the 10th day of the semester.

 The number of degrees awarded during a fiscal year (July 1-June 30).

 A Ph.D. or other award designating the completion of advanced graduate study (beyond that required of a Masters degree).